golangindia/StudyGroup/README.md

 If you are interested in learning about something in Golang, you can also submit a Request for Proposal (RFP).
 This helps identify areas where the community as a whole would like to learn about specific topics.
 This makes it easy for other individuals who have expertise in the topic to submit a proposal that might address this need.

 The [Proposals](PROPOSALS.md) page also has information on how to submit RFPs.

+## Questions, Feedback & Suggestions

+If you'd like to volunteer or engage with existing volunteers who run StudyGroup-India on any aspect that generally concerns the StudyGroup, please consider submitting an [issue](https://github.com/golangindia/StudyGroup/issues/new/choose) using the template `Questions, Feedback & Suggestions`.
+You can find an official list of maintainers in the [MAINTAINERS](MAINTAINERS) file, in case you wish to tag them in your communication.
+Please ensure that all you communication in this regard stays within the StudyGroup issue.